by

-Today we’re taking a look at the IKEA Holmsund, which is one of the current sofa-beds / sleeper sofas available in IKEA stores worldwide.
+Today we’re taking a look at the IKEA Holmsund, which is one of the current sofa beds or sleeper sofas available in IKEA stores worldwide.

 Basics

-It’s an updated Friheten, with extra throw pillows, wedged armrests and a higher price tag.
-Just like the Friheten sofa-bed, the Holmsund comes in two different configurations – a 3 seater sleeper sofa and a sectional sofa-bed (with chaise).
+It’s essentially an updated Friheten, with extra throw pillows, wedged armrests, and a higher price tag.
+Just like the Friheten sofa bed, the Holmsund comes in two different configurations – a 3-seater sleeper sofa and a sectional sofa bed that comes with a chaise.

-Each configuration comes with a hidden storage space as well.
-For the 3 seater, that’s located underneath the seats.
-For the sectional sleeper, that’s located underneath the chaise.
+Each configuration comes with hidden storage space as well.
+For the 3-seater, that’s under the seats.
+For the sectional sleeper, that’s under the chaise.

-The fun thing about the chaise is that you can place it on either left or right of the sofa, and switch it any time.
+The fun thing about the chaise is that you can put it on either the left or right of the sofa, and switch it up at any time.
 The covers allow for this as well 🙂

-The sofa legs are quite short, giving the Holmsund the impression of sitting on the floor itself.
-This is unlike the Friheten sofa-bed, which shows off its legs proudly.
+Its sofa legs are quite short, almost making it feel like you’re sitting on the floor.
+This is unlike the Friheten sofa bed, which proudly shows its legs off.

 How does it sit?

 The Holmsund is really deep.
 With throw pillows for a back rest, you could make a nest out of the sofa, and my 6’2″ frame sat comfortably all the way back.
-Armrests were well-placed and comfortable, although you aren’t going to be able to sit on them like a Kivik’s armrest.
+The armrests are well-placed and comfortable, although you aren’t going to be able to sit on them like a Kivik’s armrest.

-Comfort-wise though, the Holmsund is a rather specialised taste.
+Comfort-wise though, the Holmsund is an acquired taste.
 The padding is firm, without being hard.
 If you like sitting IN your sofa, this is probably not for you.
-I personally liked it though, but then again I like strong support instead of envelopement.
+I personally liked it though, but then again I value strong support (over being swallowed whole).

-My friend claims that loads of extra pillows make the Holmsund really comfy, but more than 5 were an issue for clumsy me.
+My friend says that loads of extra pillows can make the Holmsund really comfy, but I find that more than 5 are an issue for clumsy me.

 What about sleep?

 You should expect the same firm rest on the bed as well.
-However, on the 3 seater sofa-bed, the seat portion moves forward and then the back rest folds down to join the seat and form a bed.
+However, on the 3-seater sofa bed, the seat portion moves forward, while the backrest folds down to join the seat and form a bed.
 I didn’t quite like this gap and found it rather irritating on occasion.

 With the sectional sleeper (with chaise), the bed part pulls up from underneath the seat.
-Same as with IKEA’s Friheten and Manstad sofa-beds.
-I preferred this as it was a lot easier to pull out, though some might fear that the mechanism might not last the test of time.
+Same as with IKEA’s Friheten and Manstad sofa beds.
+I preferred this as it was a lot easier to pull out, though some may fear that the mechanism might not last the test of time.

 The bed is a double or full size, not quite a queen size bed.
-Source appropriately for your sheets if you use them.
+Source your sheets with care if you use them.

-Comfort Works Tip: I bought a cheap memory foam topper and this improved sleep immensely.
-If you still get complaints from your friend, give em more beer before they sleep.
+Comfort Works tip: I bought a cheap memory foam topper and this improved sleep immensely.
+If you still get complaints from your friend, pass them a couple more beers before they head to sleep.

 Conclusion